waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/to_do_list.md

 * [ ]  A WIKI: describing the approaches implemented, a small table comparing your different agents showing their performance in several scenarios.
 Discuss briefly the table.
 The link for the recorded oral-presentation should be included in the wiki.
 (5 marks; [inconsistent marking criteria at top, but overall wiki is 9 marks).

+In your solution, You have to use at least 2 of the techniques (3 techniques at least for groups of 4) that have been discussed in COMP90054.
+Feel free to combine them in any form.
+The candidate techniques are:
+* [ ] Heuristic Search Algorithms (using general or pacman specific heuristic functions) Classsical Planning (PDDL and calling a classical planner, see subsection below)
+* [ ]  Policy iteration or Value Iteration (Model-Based MDP)
+* [ ]  Monte Carlo Tree Search or UCT (Model-Free MDP)
+* [ ]  Reinforcement Learning – classical, approximate or deep Q-learning (Model-Free MDP)
+* [ ]  Goal Recognition techniques (to infer intentions of opponents)
+* [ ]  Game Theoretic Methods